coolguy284/node-hash-backup/README.md

     --overwriteExisting=<boolean> (default false): If true, overwrite the existing restore location with the restore contents.
         aliases: --overwrite-existing
+    --preserveOutputFolder=<boolean> (default true): If true, output folder will not be deleted and re-created if it already exists and the backup contains a folder at the top-level.
     --verify=<value> (default true): If true, file checksums will be verified as files are copied out.